ROCm/rocAL/docs/how-to/rocAL-jax-framework.rst

 In the :doc:`Jax Jupyter notebook <../examples/notebooks/jax_training_example>`, training is done over a mesh of GPUs.

-Each training pipelines is instantiated, populated with graph elements, and built, before being added to the array of pipelines:
+Each training pipeline is instantiated, populated with graph elements, and built, before being added to the array of pipelines:

 .. code:: python